datanav/docs/hub/features/metrics-api.rst

 Insights
 --------

-After enabling Metrics and monitoring, you can enable insights in the pipe you want to monitor.
+After enabling metrics and monitoring, you can enable insights in the pipe you want to monitor.
 You will then have access to charts that show how many entities, errors and latencies there have been for the current pipe during the last 30 days.

 To enable insights on a specific pipe: